zinkovskiy/rollbar-symfony-bundle/README.md

 [IgnoreExceptionInterface](src/Service/IgnoreExceptionInterface.php) is designed to ignore exceptions.
 The interface is used by [CheckIgnoreVoter](src/Service/CheckIgnore/CheckIgnoreVoter.php).
 Therefore, if you do not want to report some of your exceptions, they just need to implement this interface.

+## AbstractExtraDataException <a id="abstract-extra-data-exception">
+Developers sometimes encounter cases where they need to add extra data to already thrown exceptions that implement [ExceptionExtraDataInterface](src/Service/Exception/ExceptionExtraDataInterface.php).

+To handle such cases, [AbstractExtraDataException](src/Service/Exception/AbstractExtraDataException.php) was designed.
+It implements the `ExceptionExtraDataInterface::getExtraData` method and introduces an abstract method, `getExceptionExtraData`, which should provide data passed to the exception's constructor.

+The abstract class also has an `addExtraDataItem` method that adds a value to the protected `extraData` field.
+When `getExtraData` method is called, any extra data passed to the exception's constructor will be merged with any additional extra data items added later, and returned as a single array.

+Example you can see in test: [PayOrderController](tests/App/Controller/PayOrderController.php)

 ## UserFriendlyExceptionInterface <a id="user-friendly-exception-interfacce"></a>
 Sometimes, exception messages may contain technical information; displaying these messages to users is not good practice.